hammadm12/kickstarter-analysis/README.md

 ### Outcomes Based on Goals
 ![](resources/Outcomes_vs_Goals.png)

 An immediate observation based on this chart labeled "Outcomes Based on Goals," is that there were virtually no play cancelations.
-As we can see according to the legend, the line labeled
+As we can see according to the legend, the line labeled "perecentage canceled" shows a relatively flat line throughout.
+Based off of this observation, we can assume the filtered data in this particular dataset met their crowdfunding goals.
+In terms of the "percentage successful" vs "percentage failed," we can observe that campaigns with goals under $15,000 saw the most successful outcomes and the lowest percantage of failed campaigns but inversely, goals above $45,000 saw the least amount of success and saw the greatest amoung of failed campaigns.